-In Traditional Chinese Medicine, gastritis conditions are classified as stomach pain, which includes both gastritis and ulcers.
+In Chinese medicine, gastritis conditions are classified as stomach pain, which includes both gastritis and ulcers.

 Because gastritis is a loose term that can apply to so many different conditions, Chinese medicine does not rely on Western diagnosis for treatment, but rather looks closely at the specific symptoms experienced, in order to determine the specific causes for each person.

-From a TCM perspective, gastritis can be caused by a number of different factors.
+From a traditional Chinese medicine perspective, gastritis can be caused by a number of different factors.

 Acute gastritis can be caused by the abdomen being exposed to cold temperatures or damp conditions, which can cause a blockage in the qi-energy of the stomach and intestines.